This blog post was originally posted on March 10, 2017, and was updated on April 17, 2019.

 3. Tortilla del Sacromonte

 Sacromonte, or “sacred mountain,” is the Roma quarter of Granada.
-This is the perfect place to enjoy a flamenco show in the unique caverns or zambras, and also the best location to give this special omelette a try.
+While the emblematic flamenco shows here are on the touristy side, it’s still worth visiting in order to give this special omelette a try.
 It contains mutton brains, nuts and sometimes Serrano ham or chorizo.
 This dish has traditionally been a gift from the Roma community to all those who climb up the Sacromonte hill on Saint Caecilius’s day to honor their patron saint.
 This tradition is still preserved today.

 4. Remojón Granaíno